Comic Relief (Red Nose Day)

 Comic Relief was originally founded in 1985 by Screen Writer Richard Curtis and British Charity Worker Jane Tewson.
 It is an annual campaign to end child poverty throughout the world, aiming to keep children safe, healthy, and educated.
 Comedian Lenny Henry introduced the first night in 1988 and from then on it has revolutionised fundraising in other shows like the Comic Relief British Bake-off.

 Even celebrities such as Mr. Blobby and Joanna Lumley have come together to support the charity!
+Every year many more celebrities get involved to raise awareness and money.

 But why do people wear red noses for Comic Relief?